elf4j/elf4j/README.md

   lambda syntax because the `Logger` API declares all arguments as `Object` rather than functional interface.
 No need of downcast if the `Supplier` argument is passed in as a reference instead of a lambda expression.

-## Use it - for Logging Service API Clients...
+## Use it - for Log Service API Clients...

 ```java
 class SampleUsage {